xbulecka/xbulecka/README.md

 - 🛠️ Building **Lua** scripts and modules for **FiveM** servers (Mainly ESX)
 - 🎨 Designing NUI interfaces with **HTML / CSS / JS / React**
-- 📚 Always learning new things and optimizing code for performance
-- 💬 Open to collaborating on FiveM projects

 ---